Nothing in biology makes sense

 except when properly quantified in the light of evolution.

 Evolutionary systems biology aims to bring together the rich mechanistic details of current systems biology and the long-standing quantitative experience in evolutionary genetics in order to increase the quantitative rigor of biological analyses.
-For a definition see here or here.
+For a short introduction, see here, and for a more through introduction and a more rigorous defintion of EvoSysBio, see here.

 Since current systems biology means many things to many people, it is perhaps inevitable that evolutionary systems biology might be even broader.
 We hope that EvoSysBio will bring together approaches from systems biology and evolutionary biology to help construct more realistic and illuminating models of life and its evolution.
 This goes beyond comparative analyses and aims to provide mechanistic models reliable enough to predict evolution.
 Weather forecasts are very difficult, yet computer models have helped tremendously.
 Will we be able to simulate key aspects of evolution in a similar way?